 The South-East Individual League is a league for individuals affiliated to the SEOA.
 It uses the same events as the SE League but runs over a calendar year.

 The South East Middle Distance Championships is an event for SEOA members.
-Non-SEOA runners should be encouraged to enter but are not eligible for medals.
+Non-SEOA runners are encouraged to enter but are not eligible for medals.

 The South East Long Distance Championships is an event for SEOA members.
-Non-SEOA runners should be encouraged to enter but are not eligible for medals.
+Non-SEOA runners are encouraged to enter but are not eligible for medals.
 The Long Distance Championship will usually be associated with a SE League event and the following courses are recommended

 The South East Night Championships is an event for SEOA members.
-Non-SEOA runners should be encouraged to enter but are not eligible for medals.
+Non-SEOA runners are encouraged to enter but are not eligible for medals.

 An annual score event at which individual members' points are used to score an inter-club competition.
 Each club gets the aggregate points of its top twelve individual scorers from different age classes.
 The different classes requirement stops the competition being dominated by the younger adult males, and for most clubs means that almost all their younger, older, or female members have a significant chance of contributing to the club score.
 Note that this is a team event, there are no individual medals on offer.

 This is an annual event, normally staged over the summer.
 Only SEOA-registered clubs are eligible for trophies although (non-competitive) entries from non-SEOA clubs are encouraged.
 Each member of a club team must have that club as their first claim club AND be an SEOA member (eg some SN members belong to SCOA).